-Raising Funds for Church Building Programs – The Church Capital Campaign
+Raising Funds for Church Building Programs: The Church Capital Campaign

-In every example in the OT, from the tabernacle to the rebuilding of the temple, when something needed to be built, repaired, or expanded, we see God’s people giving to the work according to the ability God had provided them.
-The capital campaign is an organized effort to encourage people to seek God’s will in giving an offering above and beyond the person’s current giving, specifically for a capital project.
+There is a strong biblical basis for a church capital campaign.
+In every example in the OT, from the construction of the tabernacle to the rebuilding of the temple, when something needed to be built, repaired, or expanded, God’s people gave to the work according to the ability God had given them.
+Unlike church fundraisers, a capital campaign is an organized effort to encourage people to seek God’s will in giving an offering above and beyond their current giving for a capital project.